lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >

-          Immerse yourself in the natural beauty of the Lashi Wetland
+          Venture into the Lashi Wetland Nature Reserve, experiencing its rich tapestry of wildlife and

-          Reserve, observing the diverse array of life that flourishes there.
+          flora.
+Learn to identify unique bird species and native plants, understanding

-          Identify
+          their vital role within this fragile ecosystem, and the importance of

-          unique **birds, plants, and other wildlife**, and understand the importance of
+          preserving this natural treasure.

-          protecting this biodiversity hotspot through a firsthand experience of nature.
+          .
         image:
           type: ImageBlock
           url: /images/Icon3.jpg